-Born in New York City, Louise Busch was part of a large contingency of painters who went to Paris in order to study at the excellent art academies and spend time copying masters at the Louvre.
-She adopted Paris as her home, interacted with many of her fellow expats and succeeded in having her work exhibited at the prestigious Salon d’Automne in Paris.
+Born in New York City, Louise Busch was part of a large contingency of American painters who went to Paris in order to study at the excellent art academies and spend time copying masters at the Louvre.
+She adopted Paris as her home, interacting with many of her fellow expats and succeeded in having her work exhibited at the prestigious Salon d’Automne in Paris.

 American Artist (XXth Century)

 Oil on Canvas dated 1926

 18 x 22 inches